-At some point or another over the past few years, you’ve likely considered TV streaming services.
-These give you access to the familiar channels you love, plus local and national news and live sports, from an inexpensive — no cable box or required.by opting for streaming services instead.
+At some point or another over the past few years, you’ve likely considered cutting the cable cord by opting for streaming services instead.
 Most of what you watch is on streaming anyway, and it could save you a decent chunk of change.
 But there always seems to be that one show or channel stopping you from taking the plunge.
-Enter live
+Enter live TV streaming services.
+These give you access to the familiar channels you love, plus local and national news and live sports, from an inexpensive streaming device — no cable box or antenna required.

 Welcome, then, to the brave new world of live TV streaming over the internet.
 If you need help deciding on the best streaming service or streaming bundle, then read on.
 We’ll break down which services offer the most popular channels (including live sports channels) with tons of original content and how to make the most of your streaming box, streaming stick or other streaming device.
 We’ll update this best streaming service list periodically as things change (which they always do).